NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Sivanah - Moderate Boon.md

 You wear a veil of illusion wherever you go.
-You can cast [[Illusory Disguise|Illusory Disguise]] at will as an innate divine spell.
+You can cast [[Spells/Illusory Disguise|Illusory Disguise]] at will as an innate divine spell.

-*Source: Pathfinder Lost Omens: Gods & Magic*
+*Source: Pathfinder Lost Omens Gods & Magic*
 *OGL*